• Skip to primary navigation

 Shortly after I created my Matcha Pudding recipe, my younger son, Ollie—who does not like matcha nearly as much as his mama—asked if I could make him a chocolate version.
 He specifically requested a pudding that was similar to the boxed stuff I used to make for him.
 And one more thing: “It can’t taste too healthy, mom.”
 Challenge accepted!

-Dairy-free JELL-O chocolate pudding
+Dairy-free chocolate pudding

 I totally understand where Ollie is coming from.
 One of my favorite childhood desserts was JELL-O chocolate pudding—a creamy treat that I, a mere middle schooler, could make myself.
 But long after I became a mom, I started actually paying attention to the ingredients printed on those cardboard cartons, and what I saw made me stop buying this treat.
 It wasn’t until Ollie made his request that I decided to recreate this dessert.
 Thankfully, I found that I can make a version with paleo-friendly ingredients stocked in my pantry and have it taste good enough to win my picky son’s approval.